• Skip to primary navigation

 Instructions

 • Weigh out the dry ingredients (flour, bicarbonate of soda, caster sugar, cinnamon) in a bowl.
-Measure out the wet ingredients (yogurt, melted butter and eggs) in a jug.
+Measure out the wet ingredients (yogurt, melted butter and eggs) in a jug and whisk.

 • Gently mix the wet ingredients into the dry ingredients, being careful not to over mix.